Buyers

 Electricity is one of the most important utilities in Ottawa and is used for powering lights, appliances, and heating and cooling systems.
 Some homes are heated with natural gas.
 You need to set up an account with your local gas and power company.

-Providers of Electricity In
+Providers of Electricity in Ottawa

 Gas